 Barbara Ann Gott Hapgood Obituary

-To be conscious that this happened on a real springtime evening to Barbara Ann Gott, as orchestrated by Thomas Layley Hapgood, has brought a comfort on a molecular level to all who know them, knew her, with an affirmation of life, and optimism, and marriage, and, really, of why we’re all here.
+To be conscious that this actually happened on a real springtime evening to Barbara Ann Gott, as orchestrated by Thomas Layley Hapgood, has brought a comfort on a molecular level to all who know them, knew her, with an affirmation of life, and optimism, and marriage, and, really, of why we’re all here.
 To then know their certitude and romance wavered never through the decades because precisely of the momentum from that unapproachable origin story, is understandable, because, because Barbara Ann wasn’t someone you propose to on the football stadium jumbo-tron or at the karaoke bar.
 You go largest, and you connect with history, and you manipulate time and space themselves, and you obliterate all former expectations of others’ feeble demonstrations of amorous intent, knowing fully what it means, and you make it last.
 You use pyrotechnics and Italian opera among 16th Century buildings that ever hold off the ruinous floods, whatever may come.
 Forever.
 For time and all eternity.
 You only need each other – you just need Barbara.

 And that Barbara was dignified and refined.
 In fact, Barbara’s speech, sullied infrequently, if ever, and then only with, at most, a bit of silly wordplay or an “oh, shoot,” that portrayed her opposition to the low road, the baseness, and contention in all forms.
 Everyone was special and worth your respect.
 She knew she had been given much and she knew that her kindergarten kids and her Cub Scouts and her tennis students would benefit most from knowing they mattered, and she told them all, and they did.